Open

 Directions

-From Selma, Oregon, drive approximately 9 miles west on Illinois River Road (Forest Road 4103).
-The guard station is located on the right side of the road, directly across from the Store Gulch Picnic Site.
+From Selma, OR, drive approximately 9 miles west on Illinois River Road (Forest Road 4103).
+The Guard Station is located on the right side of the road, directly across from Store Gulch Picnic Site.

 Amenities